Command Reference Guide

 sudo nodectl auto_restart restart

-- Check if auto_restart is running by searching for the process id (pid) of the auto_restart service.
+- Check if auto_restart is running by searching for the process ID (pid) of the auto_restart service.
 The command will also show status of auto features set in the configuration.

 sudo nodectl auto_restart check_pid